74minutos/fructose/README.md

   * [Fructose Malabsorption](https://en.wikipedia.org/wiki/Fructose_malabsorption)

-3. Of course, if you have fructose malabsorption for sure you know that all sugar is *no good*.
+3. Of course, if you have fructose malabsorption for sure you know that all sugars are *no good*.
 For that reason I've created the third step, in which we can evalute the total sugars that the food is containing.